undreamai/LLMUnity/README.md

 - [RAG](Samples~/RAG): RAG sample.
 Includes an example using the RAG to feed information to a LLM
 - [ChatBot](Samples~/ChatBot): Demonstrates interaction between a player and a AI with a UI similar to a messaging app (see image below)
 - [KnowledgeBaseGame](Samples~/KnowledgeBaseGame): Simple detective game using a knowledge base to provide information to the LLM based on [google/mysteryofthreebots](https://github.com/google/mysteryofthreebots)
-- [AndroidDemo](Samples~/AndroidDemo): Example Android app with an initial screen with model download progress
+- [MobileDemo](Samples~/MobileDemo): Example mobile app for Android / iOS with an initial screen displaying the model download progress

 <img width="400" src=".github/demo.gif">